-I have been working on this post for a long time and it wasn’t getting any shorter.
-Is I started again and this is the thinned down version.
-If you have any questions on this post, do please leave a comment or send me a message.
+I have been working on this post for a long time and it wasn’t getting any shorter, so I started again.
+This is the thinned down version.
+If you have any questions on this post, do please leave a comment.

 HNJ Engineering recommend using the cold start cable from a classic Range Rover as this has a twist lock function, i.e. the spring loaded cold start cam on the SU carb can’t switch the choke off because the knob is locked in place.